Camera Intrinsics

 print("Getting camera intrinsics")

-Alternatively, you can get the OpenCV camera intrinsics corresponding to the value of Zivid::Settings::Sampling::Pixel used in settings:
+If you are sampling, you can get the OpenCV camera intrinsics corresponding to the combination of Zivid::Settings::Sampling::Pixel

 const auto fixedIntrinsicsForSubsampledSettings =